 The exception applied only to distributions completed in 2006 and 2007.
 In October 2008, in conjunction with the Emergency Economic Stabilization Act of 2008, Congress passed the Tax Extenders and Alternative Minimum Tax Relief Act of 2008, which extended the PPA rollover provisions to cover gifts completed in 2008 and 2009.
 In December 2010, Congress further extended these benefits for gifts made before the end of 2011 as part of the Tax Relief, Unemployment Insurance Reauthorization, and Job Creation Act of 2010.

 The Taxpayer Relief Act of 2012 again extended the PPA IRA rollover through December 31, 2013 and retroactively reinstated it for 2012.
-As of January 1, 2014 the rollover provision had not been extended.
+The Tax Increase Prevention Act extended the provision for 2014.
+As of January 1, 2015 the rollover provision had not been extended.
 Check to determine if there have been further extensions or other developments in legislation enacted since that time.

 To qualify under the provisions of the PPA, the distribution must be made by the IRA trustee to the charitable recipient and must be otherwise fully deductible.
 Distributions to fund charitable gift annuities, charitable remainder trusts and other split interest gifts do not qualify, nor do gifts that feature other tangible benefits that would otherwise cause a reduction in the tax-deductible amount.